 Another reason why the 308 was voted Car of the Year was that the new generation marked something of a return to the days of great handling Peugeots.
 The new suspension was shared with its sister car, the Citroen C4, and both were found to offer an impressive ride on bumpy roads.

 Drivers will find most versions of the 308 handle in a composed and predictable way, and passengers will enjoy how comfortable and quiet the ride is.
 Even the smallest engines are smooth, even if the acceleration is rather sedate.
-The top of the range, sportier models, however, add extra performance and the thrills of agile cornering to the package.
+The top-of-the-range, sportier models, however, add extra performance and the thrills of agile cornering to the package.

 A return to the days of great handling Peugeots.